 7 Nashville Hotels We Love Now

 Nashville does its best to keep you out until the wee hours on honkytonk crawls, hot chicken pilgrimages, record shopping marathons and rockabilly dance-offs, but now a new crop of hotels is also vying for your attention.
-From a killer rooftop bar scene to an in-house art gallery, read on for our favorite spots to rest and recharge in Music City.
+From a killer rooftop bar scene to an in-house art gallery, read on for our favorite Nashville hotels to rest and recharge.

-The of the 21c museum-hotel group has a convenient Arts District address, minimalist guestrooms, a late-night bar scene and carefully curated art collection.
-All of this is beyond the cavernous lobby that overlooks the subterranean gallery space — its low-key style echoed on the guest floors.
+This stylish member of the 21c museum-hotel group has a convenient Arts District address, minimalist guest rooms, a late-night bar scene and carefully curated art collection.
+All of this is beyond the cavernous lobby that overlooks the subterranean gallery space—its low-key style echoed on the guest floors.
 Here, bedrooms have an unfussy, crisp look with floor-to-ceiling patterned drapes, walnut furnishings and King or Double beds, plus simple tiled bathrooms stocked with Malin + Goetz products.
 On the dining front, Gray & Dudley restaurant is a masterclass in comfort food eats from breakfast to dinner, while the separate bar area is where locals and visitors alike ogle the eclectic art, the sports channels or superior drinks menu with “offbeat” wines and “#fancy” liquors.

 Union Station Hotel Nashville, Autograph Collection